ericblade/test/build.md

 ## Building using OpenEmbedded

 Using the meta-webos layer for OpenEmbedded is the preferred method of building Open webOS components.

-Usually, this is what you will want to do, so that your package can be installed into an Open webOS system, or as part of an Open webOS image.
+This allows your package to be installed into an Open webOS system, or as part of an Open webOS image.

 ### Building the latest "stable" version